PurePX/OpenAI-and-Google-Text-to-Speech-Integration/README.md

 **Usage**
 1. Adjust the variables and parameters in each script to customize the story generation, video download, and text-to-speech options.
 2. Run the scripts in the order listed in the Readme to generate a story, download video clips, create a video compilation, and synthesize speech for the story.
+3. I also use FL Studio to change voiceovers to match thematics I want.
+Example .flp files could be found it this repository too
+4. Then it all comes together in a single folder where you can use any video editor you like.
-3. Combine the audio file with the video compilation to create a final video with a background story.
+5. Combine the audio file with the video compilation to create a final video with a background story.

 Please note that you may need to modify the video and audio processing scripts to handle different video formats or adjust the audio processing